ndless-nspire/Luna/README.md

 Luna 2.1
 ========

-Luna is a portable command-line converter of Lua programs to TNS TI-Nspire documents, compatible with OS 3.0.2 and later.
+Luna is a portable command-line converter of Lua and Python programs to TNS TI-Nspire documents, compatible with OS 3.0.2 and later.

 It can also be used to convert any TI-Nspire problems in XML format to TNS documents.